nariai/tigar2/README.md

 Please start IGV_2.3.14 or later, and load refMrna.fa as Genome, and sample_opt_sorted.bam.
 You can look at the optimized alignment of reads on each transcript isoform.

-Please note that the current implementation of TIGAR2 might requir large memory size for large sam/bam files.
+Please note that the current implementation of TIGAR2 might require large memory size for large sam/bam files.
 In such cases, please specify:
 <pre>
 e.g.) java -Xmx16g -Xms16g -jar Tigar2.jar FASTA SAM OUT --alpha_zero 0.1